maciejkula/sbr-go/readme.md

 A recommender system package for Go.

 Sbr implements state-of-the-art sequence-based models, using the history of what a user has liked to suggest new items.
-As a result, it makes accurate prediction that can be updated in real-time in response to user actions without model re-training.
+As a result, it makes accurate predictions that can be updated in real-time in response to user actions without model re-training.

 ## Usage
 You can fit a model on the Movielens 100K dataset in about 10 seconds using the following code: